-Records Retention
+8.08 Records Retention

 AOEU will keep student Enrollment Agreements on file for five years after a student's graduation date.
-If a student does not enroll after completing an Enrollment Agreement, the agreement will remain on file only for the 60-day period of validity.
+Unsigned enrollment agreements will be kept on file for 60 days after acceptance.

-Application materials will remain on file for five (5) years from the date of submission.
+Completed application materials will remain on file for five (5) years from the date of submission.
+Incomplete applications will remain on file for the 60-day period of validity.

-Directory Information
+8.09 Directory Information